spm5065/pure-python-adb/README.rst

-The package name has been renamed from 'adb' to 'ppadb'
+This package is a fork of ppadb (https://github.com/swind/pure-python-adb)
 =========================================================

-From version **v0.2.1-dev**, the package name has been renamed from 'adb' to 'ppadb' to avoid conflit with Google `google/python-adb`_
+Pure Python ADB was not being maintained, so it was forked to give new life to it.

+As such, it has been renamed to ppadb-reborn on PyPi.

 Introduction